- Governance Framework of Carleton University: An Overview

 The Board of Governors has established the following standing committees, with the terms of reference for each:

-- Audit Committee oversees the financial framework and management of the University including the external and internal audits;
+- Audit & Risk Committee oversees the financial framework, management controls and oversight of the enterprise risk management program of the university including the external and internal audits;

-- Governance Committee to oversee and advise the Board with respect to the governance of the University including periodically reviewing Board bylaws, policies and procedures; and
+- Governance Committee to oversee and advise the Board with respect to the governance of the university and to ensure the Board is comprised of members who possess the skills, qualities and experience to collectively contribute to effective board governance.
+This includes periodically reviewing Board bylaws, policies and procedures; and

 The Board directly oversees certain policies such as the nominating policy, the commemorative naming policy, emeritus policy, philanthropic naming policy, sexual violence policy and signing authority policy.

-As mentioned, the Senate is the highest authority on academic matters and establishes the University’s educational policies.
+The Senate is the highest authority on academic matters and establishes the university’s educational policies.
 The Senate and its various committees, are responsible for the sound management of academic issues on campus.
 It enacts policies for the conduct of its affairs.
 In particular it:

-- recommend the establishment of additional faculties, schools, departments, chairs, or courses of instruction in the University; and
+- Recommend the establishment of additional faculties, schools, departments, chairs, or courses of instruction in the university

 The Board, through appointment guidelines, is responsible for the following appointments: